 What are the 10 uses of anemometer?

-What are anemometers used for ?
-An anemometer is a device primarily used for measuring wind speed, but its applications span across various fields.
-Here are 10 notable uses of an anemometer:
+What are anemometers used for?
+An anemometer is a tool that measures wind speed.
+It has many uses in different fields.
+Here are 10 important uses of an anemometer:

 1. **Meteorology**: